jeremyButtler/alnSeq/README.md

   aligners for alnSeq, emboss, and bio-alginment needed large amounts of memory.
-For the non-Hirschberg's and striped smith waterman alignments, AlnSeq needed less memory than emboss or bio-alignment.
+For the non-Hirschberg's and striped smith waterman alignments, alnSeq needed less memory than emboss or bio-alignment.
+With alnSeq using two bit arrays taking the least amount of memory.
-When compared to bio-alignments Hirschberg, alnSeq's Hirschberg used less memory than bio-alignments Hirschberg, however, the difference was so small that this this memory saving is of no of real value.
+When compared to bio-alignments Hirschberg, alnSeq's Hirschberg used less memory than bio-alignments Hirschberg, however, the memory usage for both Hirschbers is small and so the memory saving has no real impact.
-The one byte (chars instead of two bit arrays) version of alnSeq's Hirschberg used a bit more memory than the two bit array version, but still used less memory than bio-alignment's Hirschberg.

-Bio-alignment's Hirschberg did have one odd event for the large-huge alignment (this only happened when huge was the reference (not shown in graph)).
-In this case Bio-alignment's Hirschberg used a very small amount of extra memory (~5mb) over all its other alignments.
+Bio-alignment's Hirschberg used more memory when two different alignments (small-huge, mid-huge, large-huge, small-large) were aligned.
 From a glance at the code I suspect this was due to bio-alignment allocating memory for its returned scoring arrays at each recursion call.